 We launched The Home for Dreams Initiative last fall in order to support Black-owned, product-centric businesses with capital, advisory meetings and brand amplification.
 The response was overwhelming, with many strong candidates.
 Today, we are pleased to announce the first participant of our mentorship and grant program, Taylor Long, the Founder and CEO of Nomads Swimwear – a size-inclusive, destination-inspired swimwear brand.

-The six month program includes mentorship from our Founder and CEO, Ariel Kaye, access to the entire Parachute team, coverage across marketing channels and a $25k grant to invest in their business.
+The six month program includes mentorship from our Founder, Ariel Kaye, access to the entire Parachute team, coverage across marketing channels and a $25k grant to invest in their business.

 Get to know more about our Home for Dreams Mentee in this exclusive interview featuring Taylor and Ariel.

 Tell us more about Nomads Swimwear.
 When did you start the business and what inspired you to become an entrepreneur?

 Taylor Long, Nomads Founder and CEO:Nomads Swimwear is a destination-inspired, size-inclusive brand that creates chic, high-quality swimwear for bodies of all sizes.
 I started the business in July of 2019 but didn’t officially launch our first collection until July of 2020.
 I’ve always liked the idea of having my own line and love learning about all the different facets of business, so I’m sure it came as a surprise to no one that I decided to start my brand.

 What caught your eye about Taylor and Nomads swimwear?